bdazl/dotfiles/README.md

 and I try to make all settings agnostic to the underlying OS.
 All configuration files are exist under [etc/](env).

 ## Install
-_Warning:_ *DO NOT INSTALL THESE ON YOUR SYSTEM*.
-You should never install a strangers dotfiles.
+***Warning: DO NOT INSTALL THESE ON YOUR SYSTEM.*** You should never install a strangers dotfiles.
 But please, if you find anything useful: feel free to steal it and let it wither with your health (as the swedish proverb goes:
 "slit den med hälsan")